codethetalk/react-tabs/README.md

 For all following commands, you can just replace `npm` with `yarn` if yarn is what you are using.

-To build and run the application in a development server with [hot reloading](https://github.com/webpack/docs/wiki/hot-module-replacement-with-webpack):

 `npm start`

 A dev server will be started on port 3000.
 You can configure the dev server in webpack.config.js.